Life insurance and beneficiaries

 Cutting through the jargon, if you’ve been named as a life insurance ‘beneficiary’ then you, solely, or as part of a group of people – beneficiaries – have been nominated to receive a lump sum payout from that life insurance policy.

-Naming someone as your beneficiary is the best way to help make sure the payout from your life insurance policy goes to the people it’s been bought to protect.
+Naming someone as a beneficiary is the best way to help make sure the payout from a life insurance policy goes to the people it’s been bought to protect.

 Who can be a life insurance beneficiary?

-It’s a big decision and giving plenty of thought about who will really benefit from your support could help you decide who to include.
+It’s a big decision and giving plenty of thought about who will really benefit from the support could help to decide who to include.
 Bear in mind that children can be beneficiaries but won’t be able to receive a payout until they’re 18 years old.

-When naming more than one person or organisation as a beneficiary, you’ll have to decide how much each is going to receive.
-For example, you might want to give 40% to your partner, 25% each to both of your children and the remaining 10% to a charity.
+When naming more than one person or organisation as a beneficiary, the policyholder will have to decide how much each is going to receive.
+For example, 40% to your partner, 25% each to two children and the remaining 10% to a charity.

 If the policy is in a trust

-Putting a life insurance policy into a trust could have tax benefits and make a pay out quicker Footnote [1].
+Putting a life insurance policy into a trust could have tax benefits and make a payout quicker.
+Liability for tax depends on personal circumstances and tax rules, which may change over time.

 A trust is a way of managing money that allows a trustee or trustees, to hold assets on behalf of the beneficiary or beneficiaries.